MichaelCurrin/pathfinder/docs/Usage.md

 # Usage

-If you do not have the application installed and your environment setup, first see the [SystemInstallation](SystemInstallation.md) document.
+If you do not have the application installed and your environment setup, first see the [System Installation](SystemInstallation.md) document.

 ## Help